 Another advantage is that you don't have to use any special layout tools for mobile, you can mostly just use block level elements which is the default behavior.
 That means that you have to reset way less code when doing the desktop parts of your layout in your media queries later on.
 Less code means less work and better maintainability in general. 😇

-1 - @pranavbegadeSubmitted almost 5 years ago
+1 - @pranavbegadeSubmitted about 5 years ago

 How feasible it is to use absolute positioning?
 What do you suggest? what should we use for positioning?

-@AlexBueckigPosted almost 5 years agoHi pranavbegade,
+@AlexBueckigPosted about 5 years agoHi pranavbegade,

 I noticed you used absolute positioning in both of your submissions a lot.
 If you are unfamiliar with other layout techniques CSS has to offer you I'd start with learning flexbox to start with.
 Especially if you want to make your layouts responsive.
 Right now your desings only work for one screen size and as soon as you start resizing the page to try to fit it on a mobile screen size it get messy pretty fast.